Fixing a non-booting linux install

 Note: this section assumes you use GRUB

-At this point, your UEFI/BIOS has passed control over to GRUB, by default, it presents a menu similar to the one shown below, although the appearence may vary. grub menu
+At this point, your UEFI/BIOS has passed control over to GRUB, by default, it presents a menu similar to the one shown below, although the appearance may vary. grub menu

 Recovery shell